FlorianScharf/PCA_Tutorial/README.md

 - The directory "data" contains the participant average data after pre-processing for both groups and conditions as MATLAB files<sup>1</sup>.
 - The subdirectories in "results" contain the output files of the respective script.

+Readers who want to use MATLAB for their analyses, may want to have look at Joseph Dien's ERP PCA Toolkit (https://sourceforge.net/projects/erppcatoolkit/) which provides all functionality to replicate the analyses in MATLAB.
+We provided a MATLAB implementation of the Empirical Kaiser Criterion in the directory "Tools".

 <sub><sup>1</sup> Note: The epochs in the set-files are participant averages, **not** trials.
 We use the electrode positions from these files to make plotting the factor tropographies easier.
 See *03b_topoplot_allFactors.R* for further details.</sub>

 ## How to get started